-In the event of a student transferring to another recognised UK university for the start of the same term, the deposit is non-refundable but any additional prepayment made will be transferred to the university concerned, once Northumbria has received evidence from that university that it is acting as a Student Sponsor.
+In the event of a student transferring to another recognised UK university for the start of the same term, the deposit is non-refundable but any additional prepayment made (less any fees liability to Northumbria University incurred to date) will be transferred to the university concerned, once Northumbria has received evidence from that university that it is acting as a Student Sponsor for visa purposes.

-A "recognised" UK university is defined as any university in the UK (both public and private) which is a registered Student Sponsor.
+A "recognised" UK university is defined as any university in the UK (both public and private) which is a registered UKVI Student Sponsor.
 No transfer of funds will be made if a student transfers to any other type of institution.